Scenario 1: “Wow, that was an easy midterm. I am too good for university… I’ll just party for the next few weeks and cram closer to exam time.”

 As you hit a setback, the voice might say, “This would have been a snap if you really had talent.”

-It’s not too late to back out, make excuses, and try to regain your
+It’s not too late to back out… quick, make excuses!

 As you face criticism: